 The Trust continues to fund two research posts, one at the University of Slough and one at the Wakefield Institute of Technology.
 The funding of posts, which combine educational roles with an explicit interest in Alzheimer's disease research, is a cornerstone of the Trust's long term philosophy of raising awareness and knowledge.
-The Trust is pleased to continue these important collaborations.
+The Trust is pleased to continue these important collaborations and is grateful that both researchers were able to continue their work throughout the year.
+Although at times the pace of work slowed due to the impact of COVID-19 and COVID-19 control measures, for the majority of the year both researchers were able to continue this vital work.

 • University of Slough - The Alzheimer's Drug Therapy Initiative is a phased research project to address a gap in clinical knowledge in the use of 'inhibitor' drug therapies for Alzheimer's patients.
 This research receives no funding from pharmaceutical companies and is in its second phase studying the longer term effectiveness of these medications.
-This groundbreaking research will help clarify who may benefit from treatment and will provide data not otherwise available to clinicians.
+This ground breaking research will help clarify who may benefit from treatment and will provide data not otherwise available to clinicians.
 Initial findings indicate an improvement or stabilisation of cognitive, functional and behavioural abilities of some patients where therapies commenced at mild to moderate stages of the disease.
 These studies are already providing vital information to clinicians about the ability of drug therapy to slow the progression of this disease.

 • Wakefield Institute of Technology - The changes to the brain that cause Alzheimer's disease begin many years before the development of the symptoms that currently lead to diagnosis.
 The ability to detect the earliest signs that someone may develop Alzheimer would enable treatments to commence at an earlier stage before there has been extensive brain damage.
 The nature of this research is long term and will involve evaluation of clinical symptoms such as memory and personality changes and genetic factors of a volunteer group.
 The planning stage for this research has now been completed and the volunteer and control groups are in place.
-The short term goal will be to determine whether adult children of parents with Alzheimer's display more potential indicators than a control group.
-The longer term aim is to contribute to the development of tests that clinicians can use to assess the risks of developing Alzheimer's and enable early treatments that may be able to halt the development of the disease.
+The short term goal will be to determine whether adult children of parents with Alzheimer's disease display more potential indicators than a control group.
+The longer term aim is to contribute to the development of tests that clinicians can use to assess the risks of developing Alzheimer's disease and enable early treatments that may be able to halt the development of the disease.